C0deWithAj/CurrencyConverterAndroid-Mvvm/README.md

 # Currencny Converter

-A Currency Converter using MVVM + Clean Architecture using [Fixer API](https://fixer.io/).
+✨ A Currency Converter with MVVM + Clean Architecture using [Fixer API](https://fixer.io/) ✨
 The application is offline first.
-On Free API, It fetches currency data for first time and then gives users and ability to pull new data on demand.
+On Free API.
+It fetches currency data for first time and then gives users ability to pull new data on demand.
 If the Fixer API had a paid plan, then a WorkManager would be scheduled to fetch new data at a fixed interval e.g "Pull fresh currency rates every 60 minutes:

 ## Architecture